erinbuckels/starter-academic/content/project/pcat-pn/index.md

 ---
-title: PCAT-pn
-subtitle: Parental Care and Tenderness Questionnaire (10-item short-form)
+title: Parental Care and Tenderness Questionnaire
+subtitle: PCAT-pn (10-item shortform)
 date: 2021-05-22T20:46:29.018Z
 draft: false
 featured: false
-external_link: external
+tags:
+  - Parental Care
+  - Measures
+  - PCAT
 image:
   filename: ""
   focal_point: Smart
   preview_only: false
 ---
 **Description:**
-The Parental Care and Tenderness (PCAT) questionnaire is a measure of individual differences in the activation of the parental care motivational system.
+The PCAN-pn questionnaire is a measure of individual differences in the activation of the parental care motivational system.
 It is suitable for administration with both parents and non-parents.
-The full version contains 25 items.
-A 10-item short-form ([PCAT-pn](https://www.erinbuckels.com/project/PCAT-pn)) is also available.
+The PCAT-pn is a 10-item shortform with two subscales (protection and nurturance).
+See also: The ([25-item PCAT questionnaire](https://www.erinbuckels.com/project/parental-care-and-tenderness-questionnaire/)), which contains a broader set of subscales: caring, liking, protection, tenderness-positive, and tenderness-negative.

 **Part A**